MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-adfs.md

 1. Select **ADFS** for the **Azure Stack identity system** for your Azure Stack installation.

-1. Enter the **Service Principal ClientId** This is used by the Kubernetes Azure cloud provider.
+1. Enter the **Service Principal ClientId**.
+This is used by the Kubernetes Azure cloud provider.
 The Client ID identified as the Application ID when your Azure Stack administrator created the service principal.

 1. Enter the **Key Vault resource group**  that sources the key vault that contains your certificate.

-1. Enter the **Key Vault name** the name of the key vault that contains your certificate as a secret.
+1. Enter the **Key Vault name**.
+This is the name of the key vault that contains your certificate as a secret.

 1. Enter the **Key Vault secret**.
-The secret name references your certificate.
+This secret name references your certificate.

 1. Enter the **Kubernetes Azure Cloud Provider Version**.
 This is the version for the Kubernetes Azure provider.
 Azure Stack releases a custom Kubernetes build for each Azure Stack version.